-This is the final stage before the development and coding phase.
+This stage is final before the development and coding phase.
 It involves determining the voice, feel, and brand for each of the pages on your new website.
-It is critical that your website helps your business stand out from the competition, therefore this step will help ensure that your website speaks to your potential customers and helps them convert into sales for your business.
+Your website must help your business stand out from the competition; therefore, this step will help ensure that your website speaks to your potential customers and helps them convert into sales for your business.

-Deliverables: The finalized design is typically produced in a vector file format, which is then passed onto the developers to code the design into the website platform.
-The design vector file is the main deliverable from the Design Stage.
+Deliverables: The finalized design is typically produced in a vector file format, and then passed onto the developers to code the layout into the website platform.
+The design vector file is the primary deliverable from the Design Stage.

 6. Development Phase

-The initial part of the Development Stage involves setting up Hosting for your website – ideally a hosting platform that is optimized for a Magento website.
+The first part of the Development Stage involves setting up Hosting for your website – ideally, a hosting platform upgraded for a Magento website.
 Next, the finalized design from the Design Stage gets coded, typically in HTML, CSS, JS, Flash.
-The last part of the Development Stage involves rigorous QA testing to ensure that your website’s coding is clean and that it is optimized for all devices and browsers.
+The last part of the Development Stage involves rigorous QA testing to ensure that your website’s coding is clean and optimized for all devices and browsers.

-Deliverables: A coded website which has gone through rigorous QA testing.
+Deliverables: A coded website that has gone through rigorous QA testing.